Paleo diet: eating like our ancestors, adapted to the modern world

 Paleo recipes and AI adaptation in FoodCraft

-Filter by "paleo" in FoodCraft to access recipes without grains, legumes, or dairy.
-Each recipe clearly indicates its compliance with the paleo protocol with its complete nutritional profile.
+Filter by "paleo" in FoodCraft to access grain-free, legume-free, and dairy-free recipes.
+Each recipe clearly indicates its compliance with the paleo protocol with its full nutritional profile.
 AI can also adapt any classic recipe into a paleo version by automatically replacing non-compliant ingredients with validated alternatives.

 Can you eat potatoes on paleo?